Institut Latihan Perindustrian Kuala Lumpur: Classes

-At the end of each semester, ILPKL will run an evaluation by taking feedbacks from students regarding their lecturers, training equipments, accommodation facilities, reference material, syllabus etc.

 ILPKL is providing short term classes too.
 They are for non-students such as professional workers in the industry and university lecturers who are looking for extra training.
 In 1999, ILPKL reach 369 participants of short term classes from 26 courses.
 They also frequently organizing educational events such as seminars on solar, network security and hybrid.

-Training and other expenses including meals and accommodation worth of RM6,000 for each student every semester is fully borne by the government provision.
+Training and other expenses including meals and accommodation is fully borne by the government provision.
 Monthly allowance is also paid to students.